-Although electric vehicle batteries have an average life of over ten years, like all batteries, they go through a process of ageing and wear.
+Although electric vehicle batteries have an average life of 15-20 years, like all batteries, they go through a process of ageing and wear.

 But don’t worry – there are several things you can do to help improve the health and longevity of your EV battery, all of which are included in this blog.

 Follow our six simple tips to take care of your electric car battery and maximise EV battery life.

 Rapid and ultra-rapid public EV chargers are the perfect solution for when your battery is about to die, and you need to charge as soon as possible.
 With high charging rates of 50kW and above, you can top-up your electric car in as little as 20-45 minutes.

 Typically, these rapid electric car chargers are located in public, at supermarkets and hotels, whereas ultra-rapid EV charging points capable of charging at rates of 150kW are found at motorway service stations.

 But while rapid charging sessions may seem tempting on a day-to-day basis due to the shortened charging time, you should not rely on these rapid EV charging points to religiously top-up or fully charge your electric car.

 High direct current (DC) charging rates – classified as rates above 22kW – put significant strain on your battery, resulting in your EV battery degrading quicker over time and, in turn, decreasing your EV range.

 Instead, charge your electric car at rapid public charging points before long journeys and in emergencies only.
 Otherwise, you could be doing more damage to your electric car battery.

 On a daily basis, it’s recommended by industry experts that EV owners should charge using a 3.6kW, 7kW, 11kW or 22kW home electric car charger, as they put much less strain on your battery by utilising AC (alternating current) from the grid – not to mention significant cost benefits and improved convenience if you invest in a home EV charger.